Practicing Eco-Friendly Behaviors

 - Lights, fans, Air conditioning, TVs, radios, computers – if you are not using it – turn them off!

 - Don’t eat endangered or threatened species (research these before you come to the country).

 - Buy and eat locally grown and locally processed foods wherever possible, rather than food products shipped from long distances, which use more energy (fossil fuels for transport and generally more packaging).
-At Blue River we fill lagoons using water running down from the mountains to the hotel and grow tilapia.
+At Blue River All Inclusive Resort we fill lagoons using water running down from the mountains to the hotel and grow tilapia.